IswaryaIlanchezhiyan/Iswarya_asic_course/README.md

 **How Simulator works**

 +Simulator looks for the change in the values of input.
-+Upon change to the input,output is evaluated.
+*Upon change to the input,output is evaluated.

 </details>